 Program, Erase, and Read Operations

 Programming a cell means injecting electrons inside the floating gate through the process of Fowler-Nordheim (FN) tunneling.
 Generally, when a cell is programmed (SLC), it represents a bit value of “0”.
-However, erasing the cell means the electrons are removed from the floating gate and it represents the bit value “1”.
+However, erasing the cell means the electrons are removed from the floating gate, and it represents the bit value “1”.
 To read the data from a cell, the control gate receives a voltage.
-The bit value is determined by the resulting current flow which actually determines the threshold voltage shift by the stored charge.
-In SLC NAND cells, there will be just two threshold voltage and discrete charge levels i.e. “low and high”.
-However, in the case of MLC, TLC, and QLC, the number of bits is more than one and so are the discrete charge levels and hence the threshold voltages.
+The bit value is determined by the resulting current flow, which defines the threshold voltage shift by the stored charge.
+In SLC NAND cells, there will be just two threshold voltages and discrete charge levels, i.e., “low and high”.
+However, in the case of MLC, TLC, and QLC, the number of bits is more than one, and so are the discrete charge levels and hence the threshold voltages.

 2D NAND Architecture